jorisbrauns/browser-wars/readme.md

 https://developer.chrome.com/extensions/devguide

 # Chrome vs. Edge
 Protip!
 You can often use documentation for Chrome extensions because Edge extensions are very similar.
 You will find more code examples for Chrome than for Edge.
 Biggest difference?
 The global `chrome` object in Chrome is replaced by the global `browser` object in Edge.
-T

 Example in Chrome
 ```js